Dorothy Parker famously observed, “Eternity is a ham and two people.”

 I’ve made boatloads of Ham and Swiss Party Sandwiches.
 Christenings, birthday parties, showers, brunches, picnics–they all need these precious sandwiches, yet no one seems to make them themselves.
 Could it be that everybody thinks Ham and Swiss Party Sandwiches are difficult or time-consuming to make?
 OMG, they’re so dadgum easy!

 You can find slider recipes of all sorts these days, but Ham and Swiss Party Sandwiches are still the gold standard.
-I don’t know why they’re called sliders; that makes me think of a turtle.
+I don’t know why they’re called sliders; that makes me think of turtles.
 Anyway, these little ham and Swiss lovelies are the template I used for Mini Muffulettas and other party sandwiches.
 I have no idea who first came up with this method, but whoever they are, they’re a genius.

 Equally popular with adults and children, Ham and Swiss Party Sandwiches are perfectly fine made a day or two ahead and baked at the last minute.
 If you don’t have leftover ham, deli ham is an excellent substitute.
 The original recipe makes a dozen sandwiches, but if you’re expecting more than about three people, you’d better at least double it.